Why You Should Stop Using Google Analytics in 2026

 You're seeing a fraction of your real traffic

-This is the problem that should worry you most.
-Google Analytics doesn't show you how many visitors you have.
-It shows you how many visitors didn't block it, didn't reject cookies, and didn't use a privacy-focused browser.
-That number is shrinking every year.
+This is the one that should keep you up at night.
+Google Analytics doesn't tell you how many visitors you have.
+It tells you how many visitors didn't block it, didn't reject the cookies, and didn't show up in a privacy browser.
+And that pool gets smaller every single year.

 Layer 1: Cookie consent.
-In Europe, 60-70% of visitors reject analytics cookies when given a fair choice with equally visible Accept and Reject buttons.
+Give Europeans a fair choice, with the Accept and Reject buttons the same size, and 60-70% reject analytics cookies.
 In Germany and France, fewer than 25% accept.
-The UK's own privacy regulator, the ICO, lost 90.8% of its tracked traffic after implementing a compliant consent banner.
-The visitors didn't disappear.
+Even the UK's own privacy regulator, the ICO, lost 90.8% of its tracked traffic the day it put up a compliant banner.
+Those visitors didn't disappear.
 They just became invisible.

 Layer 3: Privacy browsers.
-Safari caps GA cookies to 7 days, making returning users look like new visitors.
-Firefox blocks third-party tracking cookies by default since 2019.
-Brave blocks Google Analytics entirely for its 100 million monthly users.
-Combined, these browsers represent roughly 20-25% of website visitors.
+Safari caps GA cookies at 7 days, so a returning reader looks brand new.
+Firefox has blocked third-party tracking cookies by default since 2019.
+Brave blocks Google Analytics outright for its 100 million monthly users.
+Put together, those three browsers are roughly 20-25% of website visitors.

 What happens to 100 visitors on a European tech site in Google Analytics